jagi113/mailerlite-connector/README.md

 MailerLite has 2 API endpoints:
 V1 - supports all accounts but rate limit is only 60 requests per minute
-V2 - supports only accounts created after March 22th 2022
+V2 - supports only accounts created after March 22th 2022 but rate limit is up to 120 requests

 Therefore I created 2 connectors.
 For light task as listing all subscribers or creating a new one the difference is minimal.
 There however might be bigger problems for more advanced features.
 I am not sure what tasks this connector should perform.